Eortvald/02467_group4/content/network-analysis.md

 We see a general high tendency for the products to cluster, which is aslo whatis seen in the image of the network presented above.
 This indicates that we can work with and analyze the different clusters in the network.
 Especially, see if the clusters is dominated by any specific fine-food category and see what words from the user reviews dominates these clusters.

 To work with the different clusters individually, we have to assign each node a label, according to which cluster it belongs to.
 To do this, we partition the network using community detection.
-First we assign each node a label according to its main subcategory (e.g. "Beverages" or "Snack foods"), then we use the Louvian algorithm to detect communities, and finally we compare these two and how well they partition the network into useful communities.
+First we assign each node a label according to its main subcategory (e.g. "Beverages" or "Snack foods"), then we use the Louvian algorithm to detect communities, and finally we compare these two and check how well they partition the network into useful communities.

-Both ways of creating communities yield a relatively high modularity at around 0.7, with the Louvian being slightly higher and finding fewer communities.
+It shows that both ways of creating communities yield a relatively high modularity at around 0.7, with the Louvian being slightly higher and finding fewer communities.
 Obviously, partitioning using the food subcategories yields communities that only contain products within the same food subcategory, which is nice.
 But what about the Louvian partitioning?
 Does it also place products of similar subcategory into the same communities?
-The plot below shows how many of each type of product (type meaning subcategory).
+The plot below shows how many of each type of product (type meaning subcategory) are located within each community.
 So for each x-value there are nine bars, corresponding to each community.
 This way, a single tall bar of a certain color at a specific x-value means that the corresponding community (defined by color) is heavily represented by products of the type shown as the x-value.

 <img src="/images/louvian_comms.png" alt="drawing" width="800"/>

 What we can deduce from this plot is that the Louvian algorithm actually find partitions that mostly corresponds to the products' food subcategory.
+This is also supported by a relatively high Normalized Mutual Information at around 0.8, showing a high mutual dependence between the two ways of partitioning.
 Again, this is nice, since we can now treat each community (at least the top 5 in size, which we will be working with), as consisting of products of a certain food subcategory.

+## Analysing reviews from communities